tedhagos/tedhagos.github.com/_posts/2008-2-12-osx-cheatsheet.md

 ---
 layout: post
 title: OSX Cheatsheet
+subtitle: Things I do on OSX but can't remember always

 excerpt: This is a growing list of things I do on OSX.
 They are on the list because I can't memorize them and they are not always easy to find *Googling*.
 These cheats range from networking to more elaborate setups